matthova/design-systems-blog/README.md

   return <LargeLayout {...props} />;
 }
 ```

+Expanding on this idea, here's a full fledged implementation using styled-components and styled-system:
+[Here](https://rrejs.codesandbox.io/) is an example of this layout.
+[Here](https://codesandbox.io/s/responsivelayoutexample-rrejs) is a code example.

 That's a brief look into some ideas we've been exploring when implementing our design system.
 - Interested in learning more about design systems made with styled-system?
 Let me know 🐦 [@matt_hova](https://twitter.com/Matt_Hova) 🐦